 Reducing its risk is less risk for women.
 Changes in your daily life can help reduce the risk of it.
 Try:

-Ask your doctor about breast cancer screening: Talk to your doctor about screening facilities and risks.
-Together, you can decide what is the right it screening techniques for you.
+Ask your doctor about breast cancer screening: Talk to your doctor about screening facilities and dangers.
+Together, you can decide what the right it testing techniques for you are.

 Maintain a healthy weight: Your weight is healthy, work to maintain weight.
 If you need to lose weight, ask your doctor about the healthy technique to fill it out.
 Reduce the number of calories you daily and gradually increase the amount of exercise.

 Choose a healthy diet: Women to reduce to risk when eating extra virgin olive oil and mixed nuts in Mediterranean foods.
-Mediterranean foods focus mainly on plant-based foods.
-Such as fruits and vegetables, whole grains, lemon, and nuts.
+Mediterranean foods focus mainly on plant-based foods such as fruits, vegetables, whole grains, lemon, and nuts.
 Those who follow the Mediterranean diet, instead of red meat, prefer healthier fats on butter and fish, such as olive oil.